Recognizing the Fundamentals: What Are Electric Cylinders?

 They cost more to buy but may save you money down the road through less downtime, lower energy bills, and fewer replacements.

-Servos hit +/- 0.01 mm repeatability; standards are in the +/- 0.05–0.1 mm range.
+Servos hit +/- 0.01 mm repeatability; standards remain in the +/- 0.05– 0.1 mm array.

 What are the advantages of using servo electric cylinders?